jGohan-cpu/Network/README.md

-Network
+# Network

-Basics Directory: Contains information about what we learned in Network
+[basics](https://github.com/jGohan-cpu/holbertonschool-network/tree/main): Contains information about what we learned in Network